gena-tokarev/client-record-app/README.md

-# Client record
+# Client record frontend and API monorepo
-Client Record application monorepo powered by:
+Powered by:
 1. next.js/react.js
 2. nest.js
 3. graphql
-4. postgreSQL
-5. Golang

 ## Run in dev mode
+1. Make sure you have all the insfrastructure up and running (db, elasticsearch, replication etc.).
+Follow the instructions here: [Infrastructure README](https://github.com/gena-tokarev/client-record/README.md)
-1. Create `.env` file and copy there the contents of `.env.example`
+2. Create `.env` file and copy in it the contents of `.env.example`
-2. Make sure you have `docker`, `node.js` and `yarn` installed.
+3. Make sure you have `node.js` and `yarn` installed.
-3. Run `docker-compose up`.
 4. Run `yarn start:dev`.
 5. Fill the db with test data: `yarn db:fill`.
 (Optional).